VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/biggerpicture.md

 TODO: I want to link to a page doing each of these, that is, each bullet should have a button.

 * In {{< button relref="/Engineering/Programming/shaders" >}}GPU Computation{{< /button >}} you'll see it can make sense to take a massive, temporary speed hit to copy data to a GPU (Graphics Processing Unit) because for big enough data with the right operations, it will pay off significantly
-  * For example, if you have two lists of a million numbers and you need to make a third list which is the elment-wise sum.
+  * For example, if you have two lists of a million numbers and you need to make a third list which is the element-wise sum.
 The GPU can do that really, really, fast because it can do much of the work in parallel instead of working on each operation sequentially.
 * Spending a few cycles to move data around and pack it into a special structure so that we can do [Single Instruction Multiple Data Operations (Practical SIMD Programming by Jacco Bikker)](https://www.cs.uu.nl/docs/vakken/magr/2017-2018/files/SIMD%20Tutorial.pdf)
   * https://ispc.github.io
 * [Use buffers, memory alignment, and avoiding OS locks to speed up computation (A Little Story About the `yes` Unix Command, endler.dev)](https://endler.dev/2017/yes/)